jimm98y/SharpMp4Parser/README.md

 var inputFile = new ByteStream(File.Open("output.mp4"));
 var inputMovie = MovieCreator.build(inputFile, "inmem");

-// create a new Movie where we will transfer all the tracks and info from the old Movie var outputMovie = new Movie();
+// create a new Movie where we will transfer all the tracks from the original Movie var outputMovie = new Movie();

 // move all tracks from the input to the new Movie